Nonparametric methods for doubly robust estimation of continuous treatment effects: Introduction

-In practice, the most common approach for estimating continuous treatment effects is based on regression modeling of how the outcome relates to covariates and treatment (e.g., \textcite{imbens2004nonparametric}, \textcite{hill2011bayesian}).
-However, this approach relies entirely on correct specification of the outcome model, and otherwise yields bias. \textcite{hirano2004propensity}, \textcite{imai2004causal}, and \textcite{galvao2015uniformly} adapted propensity score-based approaches to the continuous treatment setting, but these similarly rely entirely on correct specification of at least a model for treatment (e.g., the conditional treatment density).
-In contrast, semiparametric doubly robust estimators \autocite{robins2001inference,van2003unified} are based on modeling both the treatment and outcome processes and, remarkably, give consistent estimates of effects as long as one of these two nuisance processes is modeled well enough (not necessarily both).
-In addition to giving two independent chances at obtaining accurate results, doubly robust methods can also yield reduced bias even when both models are consistently estimated.
-Double robustness is especially critical in high-dimensional settings, where fully nonparametric nuisance estimators can have poor finite sample performance due to the curse of dimensionality, while model-based estimators may be likely to be biased.
-However, current doubly robust methods rely on parametric models for the effect curve, either by explicitly assuming a parametric effect curve \autocite{robins2000marginal,van2003unified}, or else by projecting the true curve onto a parametric working model \autocite{neugebauer2007nonparametric}.
+In practice, the most common approach for estimating continuous treatment effects is based on regression modeling of how the outcome relates to covariates and treatment (e.g., \citet{imbens2004nonparametric}, \citet{hill2011bayesian}).
+However, this approach relies entirely on correct specification of the outcome model, does not incorporate available information about the treatment mechanism, and is sensitive to the curse of dimensionality by inheriting the rate of convergence of the outcome regression estimator. \citet{hirano2004propensity}, \citet{imai2004causal}, and \citet{galvao2015uniformly} adapted propensity score-based approaches to the continuous treatment setting, but these similarly rely on correct specification of at least a model for treatment (e.g., the conditional treatment density).

+In contrast, semiparametric doubly robust estimators \citep{robins2001inference,van2003unified} are based on modeling both the treatment and outcome processes and, remarkably, give consistent estimates of effects as long as one of these two nuisance processes is modeled well enough (not necessarily both).
+Beyond giving two independent chances at consistent estimation, doubly robust methods can also attain faster rates of convergence than their nuisance (i.e., outcome and treatment process) estimators when both models are consistently estimated; this makes them less sensitive to the curse of dimensionality and can allow for inference even after using flexible machine learning-based adjustment.
+However, standard semiparametric doubly robust methods for dose-response estimation rely on parametric models for the effect curve, either by explicitly assuming a parametric dose-response curve \citep{robins2000marginal,van2003unified}, or else by projecting the true curve onto a parametric working model \citep{neugebauer2007nonparametric}.
 Unfortunately, the first approach can lead to substantial bias under model misspecification, and the second can be of limited practical use if the working model is far away from the truth.

-Thus, current methods for estimating the effect curve for a continuous treatment require a concession when it comes to the two methodological challenges mentioned earlier; specifically, they either (1) require a parametric model for the effect curve, or (2) do not allow for doubly robust covariate adjustment.
-In fact, \textcite{robins2004optimal} noted that there is no unbiased estimator for continuous effect curves, even when the treatment mechanism is completely known as in a randomized trial; this raises the question of whether double robustness is even possible without parametric assumptions.